inkarkat/vim-IndentConsistencyCop/README.md

 - ENH: Allow extension of the plugin's user queries with additional menu entries.
 This is used by IndentConsistencyCopAutoCmds.vim to implement blacklisting of certain files so that they are never checked again.
+- Add g:IndentConsistencyCop\_UnacceptableIndentSettings and by default forbid indents with multiplier 1 (i.e. 'spc1' and 'sts1') from being accepted as
+  consistent indentation.

 ##### 2.00    23-Dec-2017
 - Minor: Replace explicit regexp engine workaround with ingo/compat/regexp.vim.